TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 ## Final Comments ##

 Please disregard any codes related to 'DeepC' or 'AI-CBV'.
 We are starting with using only structral T1w MRI for classification.
 CBV input as the functional map of T1w images is a good next step for novelty in this research project.
-To know more about DeepC and CBV (cerebral blood volume), please read this good paper in 2020: https://ieeexplore.ieee.org/abstract/document/9098323
+To know more about DeepC and CBV (cerebral blood volume), please read this good paper in 2020: https://ieeexplore.ieee.org/abstract/document/9098323.

+I understand all these codes can be a lot, and very long to you if you are new to Python or deep learning.
+Please try to debug by yourself and Google solutions if errors pop up - this is how you quickly improve!
+Then you can discuss with teammates and ask your tutor / TA / professor.

+(Your project tutor: Ye Tian (yt2793@columbia.edu)